 “Butterbeer” Blondies

-First, before I get myself into any trouble – I am not in any way affiliated with the Harry Potter brand, J.K.
+First, before I get myself in any trouble – I am not affiliated with the Harry Potter brand, J.K.
 Rowling, or Universal Studios.
-The first time I made these blondies, we had recently returned from a trip to Universal Studios where my kids had all experienced Butterbeer for the first time.
-They dubbed these “Butterbeer” blondies, based on both the appearance and flavor, and the name stuck.
+The first time I made these blondies, we had recently returned from a trip to Universal Studios where my kids all experienced Butterbeer for the first time.
+They dubbed these “Butterbeer” blondies, based on both the look and flavor, and the name stuck.

-I highly recommend that you bring a little baking magic into your life and give these blondies a try.
-They are a big hit every time I make them, both at home and with everyone we’ve shared them with, so I’m quite sure you’ll love them too.
+Bring a little baking magic into your kitchen and give these blondies a try.
+They’re a crowd‑pleaser every time I make them — at home, at gatherings, and now officially at the county fair — so I’m confident you’ll love them too.

 Butterbeer Blondies